rk23sh/Cellular-Automata/Conway's game of life/README.md

 It's basically a simulation, that describes the evolution of an organism under a certain set of rules.
 ```
 ```
-The playground hosting evolution looks kinda this:
+Note: playground is to earth, as organism is to human The playground hosting evolution looks kinda this:

 .........................